What You Need to Know About the 510(k) Submission Process

 The 510(k) premarket submission process is necessary for about 50% of all medical devices, so there’s a good chance yours is one of them (it definitely is if it is a Class II or III device).

-The approval process itself can be lengthy, but oftentimes medical device companies haven’t helped the FDA to help them make it smoother.
+The medical device approval process itself can be lengthy, but oftentimes medical device companies haven’t helped the FDA to help them make it smoother.
 You should take the time to ensure that everything has been correctly included that is required, otherwise you risk your submission getting pushed back and starting over at day zero.

 Help smooth the process by being clear in your documentation and going through the Refuse to Accept checklist before submission.
 Note page numbers next to checklist items and in general, do your best to make the FDA’s job easier if you want a quicker path to market.